215-967-9070

 Your Pennsylvania Divorce Mediation Checklist

 The idea of compromising with someone you are divorcing may seem far-fetched at first.
 What makes compromise possible even under the most difficult emotional circumstances is the presence and guidance of a trained divorce mediator.
-You’ve heard the horror stories
+A thorough divorce mediation checklist

 Beginning January 2005, claims of common law marriage for all relationships which began after that date, became illegal and unenforceable.
 Relationships prior to that date were “grandfathered in” and remained a claim that could be made.
 With that being said,